palantir/plottable/README.md

 Philosophy
 ---
 Plottable's core philosophy is "Composition over Configuration", so a lot of the API flexibility is in choosing which `Components` to use, and how to arrange them in `Tables`, rather than setting high-level properties on the charts.
-If you find you need a feature that doesn't exist, consider writing a new `Component` that implements.
+If you find you need a feature that doesn't exist, consider writing a new `Component` that implements the functionality.
 This way, you can get your custom functionality and still benefit from the rest of the library.

 Plottable.js is being developed by [Palantir Technologies](http://palantir.com/).
 It's developed in [Typescript](http://typescriptlang.org/), and released in Javascript.